 • This is not a freezer friendly recipe due to the lettuce so I do not recommend freezing it.

-3.68 from 25 votes
+3.69 from 41 votes

-This Low-carb Lettuce Wrap Sandwich is a great option for lunch and a delicious alternative to the traditional wheat wrap.
+This Lettuce Wrap Sandwich is a great option for lunch and a delicious alternative to the traditional wheat wrap.
 It only requires few ingredients and it’s also gluten-free!

 Ingredients